-- 8. Display the class project questions.
+8. Display the class project questions.
 Ask the class to discuss which could be answered by conducting an experiment.
 Choose those that are testable and indicate a cause-and-effect relationship.
-For example, what is the effect of used motor oil on the local wetlands? - 9.
-Explain to students they will use these questions as the basis of their scientific experiment(s).
+For example, what is the effect of habitat reduction on the local wildlife?

+- 9. Explain to students they will use these questions as the basis of their scientific experiment(s).
 The first thing that they need to do is to narrow the focus of their question by identifying factors that can be changed (variables). - 10.
-Based on the observations (see note below), ask students to brainstorm things they could change or vary in an experiment (e.g. where in the wetlands they collect water samples, what they use to collect).
+Based on the observations (see note below), ask students to brainstorm things they could change or vary in an experiment (e.g. where in the wetlands would they observe wildlife, what wildlife will they observe, plants or animals, what they use to make those observations).
 Record ideas on a class chart.